microsoft/windows-ai-studio-templates/mcpServers/python-weather/README.md

-# MCP Server - Weather
+# My MCP Server

-This is a sample MCP Server in Python implementing weather tools.
+This is a sample MCP Server in Python implementing weather tools with mock responses.

 ## Get Started